DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 Interviews are an important part of the application process.
 They can vary from provider to provider.

-Follow our [teacher training interview tips](/train-to-be-a-teacher/teacher-training-interview) to prepare successfully.
+See our [teacher training interview tips](/train-to-be-a-teacher/teacher-training-interview) to help you prepare.

 ## If you get an offer